 United Nations Educational, Scientific and Cultural Organization (UNESCO).
-The International Hydrological Decade (IHD) (1965-1974) was a period in which participating countries implemented an international program designed to advance the science and practice of hydrology.
-Following the conclusion of the IHD, an International Hydrology Program (IHP) was commenced and an Australian UNESCO Committee for the IHP (AUCIHP) was formed to co-ordinate Australian input to the IHP.
+Australia has contributed to the international program designed to advance the science and practice of hydrology, International Hydrology Program (IHP), through an Australian UNESCO Committee for the IHP.

 World Meteorological Organization (WMO).
 Through its Commission for Hydrology, WMO is the specialised UN agency dealing with operational hydrology-the measurement of basic hydrological elements, water resources assessment and hydrological forecasting.
 WMO has an Operational Hydrology Program (OHP) which is co-ordinated with and complemented by UNESCO's IHP.
 Within the OHP is the Hydrological Operational Multipurpose Subprogram (HOMS) involving the organised transfer of hydrological technology among members.
 Australia is a contributor to HOMS and has established a HOMS National Reference Centre within the Secretariat of the Australian Water Resources Council (AWRC).
 In Australia, hydrological and meteorological activities relative to water resources are co-ordinated by the AWRC for the Permanent Representative of WMO in Australia, the Director of Meteorology.